mundeshruti/C-Programming_Code/README.md

 4. CONVERT CELSIUS TO FAHRENHEIT
 5. program to check if a number is prime or not
 6. print the table of a number
+7. program to check if a given number is natural number.